 High school teams and high-school-only mirrors

-If you have any other questions or concerns, please forward them to email@example.com.
+If you have any questions, email email@example.com.